uoguelph-mlrg/Theano-MPI/README.md

 # Parallel Training
 Parallel training framework for training deep learning models built in Theano based on data-parallelism.
 The data-parallelism is implemented in two ways: Bulk Synchronous Parallel and Elastic Averaging SGD.
+This project is an extension to theano_alexnet, aiming to scale up training framework to more than 8 GPUs and across nodes.

+It is compatible for training models built in different framework libraries, e.g., Lasagne, Keras, Blocks, as long as its model parameters can be exposed as a theano shared variable.
+See lib/base/models/ for details.
+Or you can build your own models from scratch using basic theano tensor operations and expose your model parameters as theano shared variable.
+See wiki for a tutorial on building customized neural networks.

 ## Dependencies
 * [OpenMPI 1.8.7](http://www.open-mpi.org/) or at least MPI-2 standard equivalent.